ffund/run-my-experiment-on-geni-blog/2016-03-07-adaptive-video.md

 ## Notes and References

+Last updated: November 2020 (to use Ubuntu 16.04 instead of Ubuntu 14.04, which is deprecated on GENI.)

 The VLC DASH plugin in this experiment is described in:

 Christopher Müller and Christian Timmerer.
 2011.
 A VLC media player plugin enabling dynamic adaptive streaming over HTTP.
 In *Proceedings of the 19th ACM international conference on Multimedia (MM '11)*.
 ACM, New York, NY, USA, 723-726. ([URL](http://dx.doi.org/10.1145/2072298.2072429))

-The version of this plugin that measurements to an OML database is described in:
+The version of this plugin that sends measurements to an OML database is described in:

 Fraida Fund, Cong Wang, Yong Liu, Thanasis Korakis, Michael Zink and Shivendra S. Panwar.
 2013.
 Performance of DASH and WebRTC Video Services for Mobile Users.
 In *Proceedings of the 2013 20th International Packet Video Workshop*.
 San Jose, CA, 1-8. ([URL](http://dx.doi.org/ 10.1109/PV.2013.6691455))